UzixLS/mist1010-board/README.md

     * added JP4 solder jumper to disconnect CVBS circuit from 3.5mm jack
     * added U16 buffer with dedicated power source U17 for audio 1-bit DAC
     * added USB 2.54mm header
-    * tuned SDRAM traces lenght for better match with MIST v1.3 PCB
+    * tuned SDRAM traces length for better match with MIST v1.3 PCB
     * changed U6 (attiny) footprint from DIP to SOIC
     * changed Y1 and Y2 footprints from THT to SMD
     * changed 1117-3.3 footprint from TO-252-2 to SOT-223-3